shivashankarbejjanki/Myntra-clone/README.md

 Frontend: http://localhost:3000
 Backend API: http://localhost:5000

-⚡This Myntra Clone project is built for learning purposes and showcases skills in full-stack development (MERN stack).
+>>>This Myntra Clone project is built for learning purposes and showcases skills in full-stack development (MERN stack).